bantayso/talk2me/README.md

 talk2me
 =======

-A WebSocket chat client and server written in JavaScript, HTML, CSS and PHP.
-By design messages are never logged or persisted anywhere.
-Minimal data about connected users is stored in memory on the server side such as room, username and connection ID.
+talk2me is a WebSocket chat client and server written in JavaScript, HTML, CSS and PHP.
+The goal is to produce a simple, secure and anonymous chat client.
+The only data stored is your username and room in memory on the server and is destroyed on disconnect.

-Users connecting to rooms can additional supply a secret to encrypt messages.
+Users connecting to rooms can additionally supply a secret to encrypt messages.
 Members of the room must also know the secret to decrypt messages.
+This encryption is performed on the client-side using the asmcrypt.js library.

-View a demo here: [https://vimeo.com/94716053](https://vimeo.com/94716053)
+View a demo here (usually a few revisions behind): [https://vimeo.com/94716053](https://vimeo.com/94716053)

 INSTALL